fsumann/cordova-plugin-contacts/README.md

 ###Contact Photos

-Get base64 encoded contact photos instead of urls by modifying the `option` object.
+Get base64 encoded contact photos instead of urls by modifying the `options` object.

     var options = new ContactFindOptions();
     options.photoBase64 = true;

-You can also store contact photos with base64 encoded images.
+You can also store base64 encoded contact photos.

     var contact = navigator.contacts.create();